 "Blink bunny", called Al-mi'raj ("experiment 72") by the gnomes of Krynn.
-It's just a stupid bunny, but it can teleport around, is nearly fearless and have an unicorn-like horn which it doesn't hesitate to use if threatened.
+It's just a stupid bunny, but it can teleport around, is nearly fearless and has a unicorn-like horn which it doesn't hesitate to use if threatened.
 Oh, and it's a herd animal.
-Now the bad news: one of ten adults have Psychic Powers with ridiculously large power pool.
-The dreaded rust monster may decay one's sword or armor if manages to hit it with antennae, but a psionic blink bunny can blast it into cloud of shrapnel just by looking at it.
+Now the bad news: one of ten adults have Psychic Powers with a ridiculously large power pool.
+The dreaded rust monster may decay one's sword or armor if it manages to hit it with its antennae, but a psionic blink bunny can blast it into a cloud of shrapnel just by looking at it.
 It also can set stuff afire and control flames so that it or its nest isn't hurt.
 While flying around.
 It first appeared in 1st/2nd edition Dungeons & Dragons in the original Fiend Folio, and is based on the Miraj (see Literature).
 The very first version of the Al-mi'raj was just an ordinary, very fast, dimwitted, unpredictable rabbit that appeared in packs of 2-20 and which could deal damage as per a dagger by stabbing someone with their horn.

 Brain moles, which absorb energy from psions to turn them into life, and which spread a psionic disease.
 They're not hugely lethal, but their challenge rating is still about on par with that of a level one warrior.

 Hackmaster 4th edition